 While the most commonly used incisions are periareolar and inframammary, the only way to know what will work best for you is to schedule an in-person consultation with a renowned, trusted, board certified plastic surgeon.
 Dr. Vitenas has almost 30 years of breast augmentation experience.
 Using cutting-edge techniques, Dr. Vitenas ensures that his patients get the best and safest augmentation results available today.

-Contact Vitenas Cosmetic Surgery at 281.407.7428 to find out how to schedule your complimentary consultation with Dr. Vitenas.
+Contact Vitenas Cosmetic Surgery at 281.407.7428 to find out how to schedule your consultation with Dr. Vitenas.
 Not in Houston?
 Dr. Vitenas also offers a virtual consultation.
 Speak with a patient coordinator for more information and instructions.